Cost of Living in Rhode Island

 Everyone in Rhode Island has to buy a health insurance plan that costs around $7,903 per person.
 You can pay $31,613 if you have a family of four.
 The health insurance cost in Rhode Island is $922/per person above the national average.

-Housing in Rhode Island
+Housing & Buying Property in Rhode Island

 The housing price plays a major role in finding the best places to live in Rhode Island.
-The median home price in the ocean state is about $410,188.
-This value is seasonally adjusted and only includes the middle price tier of homes.
+The median home price in RI is about $410,188.

 City in Rhode IslandHousing price